 Gurbaj Singh, Freelance Digital Marketer, and Content Creator

 According to our own research on how to write a perfect guest post pitch where we asked over 80 editors about their personal preferences, having a highly personalized pitch was cited as one of the most important elements, alongside interesting topic suggestions.

 The more you personalize the email, the higher the chance you will get a positive reply.

 However, you have to draw a line somewhere.
 Top blogs in your niche might deserve a fully personalized email, but you will get nowhere if you plan to write emails from scratch for every single opportunity.

 What to do then?
 Simple: compromise.

-However, don’t get complacent either.
-If you are getting multiple complaints about the same thing, you are probably doing something wrong and should look into it.
+But don’t get complacent either.
+If you are getting multiple complaints about the same thing, you are doing something wrong and should look into it.

 Here’s a short inforaphic that summarizes blogger outreach best practices we outlined in this article – with a few bonus additions.

 Recognize when it is time to outsource your blogger outreach efforts